 Mortgages we offer

-- If we are recommending a Buy to Let mortgage for you, it is important to understand that not all Buy to Let mortgages are regulated by the FCA.
-We'll confirm to you if any product we are recommending is not regulated.
+If we are recommending a Buy to Let mortgage for you, it is important to understand that not all Buy to Let mortgages are regulated by the FCA.
+We will confirm to you if any product we are recommending is not regulated.

-- We don't offer advice on second charge mortgages, bridging loans or unsecured lending.
-Where customers have a need for these types of loans or advice we'll not be able to assist and may refer to a specialist broker.
+We do not offer advice on second charge mortgages or loans, Commercial Lending or unsecured lending.
+If you need these types of loans, we will refer you to a specialist broker.

 We aim to be able to help all our customers, however we may be unable or refuse to proceed with an application if:

-We'll contact you to let you know if we're able to process your application.
+We will let you know if we are able to process your application.

-By engaging with our team to provide you with our services, you agree that we may act on your behalf in liaising with the mortgage provider and any other third parties involved in the application process.
+By engaging with our team to provide you with our services, you give us permission to act on your behalf in liaising with the mortgage provider and any other third parties involved in the application process.
 As an intermediary, we never own the products you buy or transact through us.
-All purchases will therefore be registered in the name(s) of the client(s) and we'll forward to you all documents showing ownership of your purchases, as soon as it is practicable after we receive them.
+All purchases will therefore be registered in the name(s) of the client(s) and we will forward you all documents showing ownership of your purchases, as soon as it is practicable after we receive them.
 In some cases, the product provider will send the documentation directly to you.

-We cannot guarantee that your application will be considered or accepted by a mortgage provider and we'll have no responsibility for ensuring that the mortgage is entered into or fulfilled.
+We cannot guarantee that your application will be considered or accepted by a mortgage provider and we will have no responsibility for ensuring that the mortgage is entered into or fulfilled.

-Other than helping you to get a great mortgage deal, we won't be involved in your purchase process.
+Other than helping you to get a great mortgage deal, we will not be involved in your purchase process.
 You will be responsible for providing all necessary details of the mortgage product and mortgage provider to your solicitor or conveyancing practitioner.

 Any advice provided is based on your personal financial circumstances and objectives.
 It is important that the information you provide is both accurate and honest, and a true reflection of your circumstances.
 It is your responsibility to provide information in this way to a provider or organisation that provides products and services recommended for you.
 Failure to disclose relevant information, or change of circumstances, to a provider may result in your chosen plan or product being invalidated.